cloud-gov/product/adr/ADR-0008-passive-dns.md

 ## Technical implementation

 We should send the [resolver query logs to Cloudwatch](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-query-logs-choosing-target-resource.html) so that are easily [searchable from within the AWS console](https://aws.amazon.com/blogs/aws/log-your-vpc-dns-queries-with-route-53-resolver-query-logs/).
+While storing the logs in S3 would be cheaper, the cost difference between Cloudwatch and S3 is not significant for our volume of resolver query logs.

 In keeping with M-21-31 guidance, we should keep these logs for at least 30 months.